kpengwin/nand2tetris/09/Flappy/Design.md

-x You can flap (with the keyboard) x Flapping makes you go up x Gravity makes you go down
-- Game stops if you go off the top or bottom x There are pillars which form gaps x The pillar/gaps approach you
+x You can flap (with the keyboard) x Flapping makes you go up x Gravity makes you go down x Game stops if you go off the top or bottom x There are pillars which form gaps x The pillar/gaps approach you
 - If you hit the pillars the game ends